 Sleep plays an essential role in maintaining both our mental and physical health and how we function during our day-to-day.
 You might be surprised to learn how much of a positive impact a high-quality mattress can make on your sleep.
 Poor mattresses, especially older ones, are one of the major culprits of back pain, aching joints, insomnia, and other negative health conditions that take away from your quality of sleep.

-The key is to find a great mattress for the price, and you’ll be getting your money’s worth in no time.
+The key is to find a great mattress for the price, and you’ll be getting your money’s worth in no time instead of an expensive mattress.
 As that old saying goes, you get what you pay for.
 Here are a few reasons why you should consider paying the extra money for a more expensive mattress.

 1.)
 Higher Productivity And Pay